FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Here’s why:

-A good rule of thumb is to pay your bill one or two days before your payment deadline.
+A good rule of thumb is to pay invoices one or two days before your payment deadline.
 Please remember that if you pay on the last day, your payment may not get reported on time.
 As a result, your payment may be categorized as late even though you paid on time.

 You can build your credit from scratch or improve it by ensuring you keep consistent and timely payments.